SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

     Image is taken from <a href="https://www.aliexpress.com/item/1005004792179605.html">this Aliexpress listing</a>
 </div>

-Provides robust solution of chest tracker strap.
+Provides a robust solution for the chest tracker strap.

-Can be found by `Chest Strap Mount Belt for GoPro`.
+It can be found by `Chest Strap Mount Belt for GoPro`.

 #### Compression Knee Brace